fosskers/transducers.fnl/doc/Transducers.md

 (csv-write path headers)
 ```

-Given a `path` to write to and a table of `headers` (fields) to keep, write
+Reducer: Given a `path` to write to and a table of `headers` (fields) to keep,
-all CSV data that made it through the transduction.
+write all CSV data that made it through the transduction.

 ```fennel
 (transduce pass (csv-write "names.csv" ["Name"])